Skip to content

 • Facilitator: Manages the exercise, can advance moves, execute events, and check events as completed.

-Most users will have the Content Developer permission, since that is all that is required to be able to create and collaborate with other teams on the MSEL creation.
+Most users will have the Content Developer permission, because it is the minimum required permission to create and collaborate with other teams on MSEL creation.

 Refer to this section Administrator Guide for more information on additional administrative actions.